yamigr/micronats/README.md

 Publish, subscribe, request or response events.
 Read [https://www.npmjs.com/package/nats] for further informations.
 Subscribe wildcard with '*' or '>'.
+Or use a normal nats-cllient instance in another application.

 ```js
 micronats.service.publish('servicename.methodname', {/* data */})